kjolley/BIGSdb/README.txt

+v1.23.2: *GrapeTree and GenomeComparator now only scan records if <50%
+          selected loci are designated.
+This prevents unnecessary re-scanning so these jobs run much faster.
-v1.23.2: *Plugins are now available within the curator interface. v1.23.1: *Improved script to retrieve PubMed records from NCBI.
+         *Plugins are now available within the curator interface. v1.23.1: *Improved script to retrieve PubMed records from NCBI.
          *Improved FASTA export plugin. v1.23.0: *Automated password reset for site-wide accounts.